Are you Gambling with your Hiring Process?

-We all know that if something is instant and cheap, it is probably not of high quality.
+We all know that if something is instant and cheap, it is probably not high quality.
 Unfortunately, many organizations still opt for the fastest, cheapest background screening option.
 Let me tell you why that doesn’t work.
-First, there is no such thing as a comprehensive nationwide criminal search.
-National criminal database searches can be a very useful tool as a part of a criminal record check process; however, they should never be used alone.
+First of all, there is no such thing as a comprehensive nationwide criminal search.
+National criminal database searches can be a very useful tool as a part of a criminal record check process; however they should never be used alone.
 Databases are only as good as the information that is provided to them.
 There are occasions where database information may be incomplete or outdated, adding additional searches such as a county criminal record check, helps to ensure that you are getting complete information.

-The truth: Make sure you hedge your bets, a good background check is not instant nor is it one dimensional.
+Make sure you hedge your bets, a good background check is not instant nor is it one dimensional.
 If you want a better candidate, expand your search.

 Hope you hit the jackpot with your next hire!